abinit/abinit/doc/tutorial/spin.md

 This will specify the atoms around which the calculation will be performed, and the radius of the sphere.
 We specifically select a new dataset for each atom, a non self-consistent calculation being run to generate the projected density of states.
-First, we note that the value of the energy is: Etotal=-4.92489557316370E+01, which shows that we have attained essentially the same state as above.
+First, we note that the value of the total energy is -2.4972993185E+02 Ha, which shows that we have attained essentially the same state as in tspin2 (etotal=-2.4972993198E+02).

 The density of states will be in the files *tspin_3o_DS2_DOS_AT0001* for the first atom, and *tspin_3o_DS3_DOS_AT0002* for the second atom.